Sumachou/SAE_601_CLOV/README.md

-The first objective of our project will be to extract data from the TCG Pocket site.
+The first goal of our project will be to extract data from the TCG Pocket site.

 To start with, we'll create a conda environment to import all Python dependencies and libraries and activate it: